Leet Speek, or "1337 sp33k" was this to bypass server filters on curse words.

 The sequel by Valve added a pause feature so people don't have to have a Bladder of Steel (or in case something happens that makes their game client crash.) don't cost their team the game.
 In order to prevent people from using this as an excuse to pause the game and plan ganks or other elaborate plans, any person can force-unpause the game.
 However, this appears to have encouraged the perverse Double Standard that whenever the afk player is on their team, the other team will wait for them...and whenever they're on your team, you can practically hear the other team saying, "Ain't No Rule saying we can't constantly force-unpause the game and get further ahead while they're gone."
 This has been somewhat addressed by not allowing the other side to unpause for a certain amount of time, if they do it enough which brings back the original problem.

-In-game example in The Elder Scrolls V: Skyrim: If you use Thu'um shouts within the view of a hold's guards, they'll get on your case and tell you to stop that "... shouting thing".
-If you take the "Make me" route in the dialog, they say there isn't any rule really, and then cut off with "I'm watching you..."
+In Skyrim, if you use Thu'um shouts within the view of a hold's guards, they'll get on your case and tell you to stop that "... shouting thing".
+If you take the "Make me" route in the dialog, they say there isn't any rule against it really, and then cut off with "I'm watching you..."

 League of Legends often gives deals to get champion skins for free.
 However, if you do not have the champion in question, you can still get the champion and the skin for free.